agama-project/agama/rust/README.md

 * Handling the auto-installation profiles.
 * Triggering the *probing* and the *installation* processes.

-Agama DBus API is also a work in progress, but it is already used by Agama.
+Agama D-Bus API is also a work in progress, but it is already used by Agama.

 ## Installation